 1. Booking accommodations

 These get reserved well ahead of time, often years in advance – yes Fèis Ìle is a big deal.
-It is also a small island and the number of people here during the festival week could triple so you see the dilemma.
-When we traveled in 2022 we booked very late and quite frankly got a bit lucky.
-Not all 9 days might be available in the same spot either.
+It is also a small island, and the number of people here during the festival week could triple, so you see the dilemma.
+When we travelled, we booked very late and, quite frankly, got lucky.
+Not all 9 days might be available in the same spot.
 And to be honest, you might not want to stay for all 9 days, that’s just mental.
-So my advice is: first check the programming (more on that below) and then decide which dates are most important to you.
+The program doesn’t get released until much closer to the festival week, so your trip duration and dates will, more than likely, be based on the accommodations available

-You must stay on Islay so pay attention to where the location of the hotel is if you are using a booking site (ie. Expedia*, TripAdvisor*, Booking*).
+You must stay on Islay, so pay attention to where the location of the hotel is if you are using a booking site (ie, Expedia, TripAdvisor, Booking).
 There is also a high chance you might see nothing available on these websites, but don’t panic.
 A nearly full list of island accommodations can be found on islayinfo.com.
-Few listings will have an online calendar and more than likely you will have to email a handful of places to see what dates they might still have open.
-And while you are waiting, you can (as I did) literally zoom in on the map and just click through to anything that looks like it might be a B&B, hotel, or rental of any kind.
+Few listings will have an online calendar, and more likely, you will need to email a handful of places to see if they still have open dates.

-We stayed at the Bowmore Hotel which had a 6-night availability so we made that our trip duration.
-Luckily it was also over the days we most wanted to attend.
 If all fails, there is camping.
 People camp for the full duration of the festival and often move their tents along with the daily programming.
 Too far to hike to Lagavulin?
 No bother, camp outside of the distillery.
-More info on camping is here
+More info on camping can be found here.

 2. Booking travel